-You may use the letter below as a model letter to advise the Headteacher/Local Authority that you are adopting.
+You may use a model letter to advise the Headteacher that you are adopting.
 You should keep a copy of this letter and give one to your Headteacher.

 5.7.
 Foster Caring

 If you are a foster carer you may apply for a maximum of 5 days paid leave and 5 days unpaid leave in any rolling 12 month period (pro-rata for part time employees).